Adezb/Portfolio-Website/README.md

 # My Portfolio Website

-This portfolio's website frontend was created with #React while the backend is being managed with #Sanity.
+This portfolio's website frontend was created with React.